 Explore Park | Blue Ridge Parkway - Milepost 115

-Perhaps you’ve heard of glamping?
-It’s a mash-up of “glamour” and “camping,” and we happen to have a little taste of that now in Roanoke.
-Explore Park has made available canvas tents, which are actually off-the-ground shelters with canvas walls and roof.
+As part of its broad selection of overnight lodging options, Explore Park has made available canvas tents, which are actually off-the-ground shelters with canvas walls and roof.
 There are also bell tents tents, and you’re welcome to pitch your own tent on a primitive site, too.
 The park also now features cabin rentals.

 Whether you’re a day hiker or passing through on the long haul, you’ll be happy to find the Appalachian Trail shelters in Virginia’s Blue Ridge.
 They’re nothing fancy, but when you want to be protected from the elements and off the ground for a night, they’re absolutely perfect.